 With your tire removed from the vehicle, you need to take it off of the rim if you are about to patch it.
 Carefully remove the valve stem core with a special removal tool.
 All of the tire pressure will be released.

 With a tire spoon and hammer, break the bead between the rim and tire.
 This must be done on both sides before the tire will come off of the rim.
-If you use a tire plug, you don’t need to remove the tire at all, however, check the legal law in your state before.
+If you use a tire plug, you don’t need to remove the tire at all, but be sure to check the relevant laws in your state before proceeding.

 3. Apply the Patch